Mystik-Spiral/l4d_ReverseBurn_and_ExplosionAnnouncer/README.md

 Usual end result: griefer takes 100% damage and player that started fire takes none, which is normal behavior.

 Suggestion:
-Use this plugin along with "ReverseBurn and ThrowableAnnouncer" (l4d_ReverseBurn_and_ThrowableAnnouncer) and "Reverse Friendly-Fire" (l4d_reverse_ff) to minimize griefer impact.
+Use this plugin along with...

+"ReverseBurn and ThrowableAnnouncer" (l4d_ReverseBurn_and_ThrowableAnnouncer)

+...and...

+"Reverse Friendly-Fire" (l4d_reverse_ff)

+...to minimize griefer impact.

 When these plugins are combined, griefers cannot inflict friendly-fire, molotov (throwable burns), or gascan (explosion type burns) damage, yet skilled players will likely not notice any difference in game play.

 Credits:
 This plugin began life as "Explosion Announcer" by Marttt.
 None of the original code was changed, I just added the Reverse Burn feature to it since it already kept track of when an entity was exploded and announced who did it.
 I hooked on to that announcement to track whether that explosion burned other players.